lance-lmwang/libtiff/doc/functions/TIFFWarning.rst

 typically is used to identify the software module in which a warning is detected.

 Applications that desire to capture control in the event of a warning should use :c:func:`TIFFSetWarningHandler` to override the default warning handler.
 A :c:macro:`NULL` (0) warning handler function may be installed to suppress warning messages.

 The function :c:func:`TIFFWarningExt` provides a file handle in order to write the warning message to a file.
 Within ``libtiff`` :c:func:`TIFFWarningExt` is called using ``tif->tif_clientdata`` as file handle.

 ..
-TODO: Check description, how to setup a TIFFWarnignExt handler and its file handle.
+TODO: Check description, how to setup a TIFFWarningExt handler and its file handle.

 With :c:func:`TIFFSetWarningHandlerExt` an extra warning handler can be setup in order to write to a file.
 The file handle needs to be stored in ``tif->tif_clientdata`` if the ``libtiff`` internal warnings shall also be written to that file.

 Note
 ----
 In ``libtiff`` only a default warning handler is defined, writing the message to ``stderr``.
-For writing warning messages to file, an extra *TIFFWarningHandlerExt* function has to be set.
-:c:func:`TIFFWarning` and :c:func:`TIFFWarningExt` will try to call both handler functions if defined.
+For writing warning messages to file, an extra *TIFFWarningHandlerExt* function has to be set. :c:func:`TIFFWarning` and :c:func:`TIFFWarningExt` will try to call both handler functions if defined.
 However, :c:func:`TIFFWarning` will pass "0" as file handle to the extended warning handler.

 Return values
 -------------

-:c:func:`TIFFSetWarningHandler` and :c:func:`TIFFSetWarningHandlerExt` returns
+:c:func:`TIFFSetWarningHandler` and :c:func:`TIFFSetWarningHandlerExt`
-a reference to the previous warning handling function.
+returns a reference to the previous warning handling function.

 See also
 --------